-The Incorporated Management Committee is (a) required to send to the Permanent Secretary before 15 August each year notice of all holidays intended to give in the coming school year, including any special holidays given in honour of any particular event, and of all dates on which the usual work of the school will be suspended.
+(a) The Incorporated Management Committee is required to send to the Permanent Secretary before 15 August each year notice of all holidays intended to give in the coming school year, including any special holidays given in honour of any particular event, and of all dates on which the usual work of the school will be suspended.

-(b) In approving school calendars, the Incorporated Management Committee should consider interests of students. teachers and other stakeholders, and bear in mind that the quality of learning and the maximisation of learning time are equally important.
+(b) In approving school calendars, the Incorporated Management Committee should consider students, teachers interests of and other stakeholders, and bear in mind that the quality of learning and the maximisation of learning time are equally important.